IBM/libertyEventDrivenSurvey/README.md

 `libertyEventDrivenSurvey` is an example event-driven survey application demonstrating [Liberty InstantOn](https://openliberty.io/docs/latest/instanton.html), CloudEvents, KNative, and MicroProfile Reactive Messaging 3.

+The way it works is that users scan a QR code presented by the person running the survey and users type in a location (e.g. New York).
+This is submitted to a microservice that can scale from zero using KNative Serving and quickly using Liberty InstantOn.
+This web service publishes the location to a Kafka topic.
+Another microservice that can scale from zero using KNative Eventing and the KNative Kafka Broker and quickly using Liberty InstantOn then receives this event and geocodes the location to a latitude and longitude through a Google Maps API.
+Finally, this pin works its way back through another Kafka topic and WebSockets back to the map that the person running the survey is showing.

 ## Screeenshots and Architecture for Geocoding

 ![Screenshot](lib/screenshot.png)